Another “baked, not fried” recipe? Yep! I’m on a roll and cannot get enough of it! You need this Easy Baked Orange Chicken in your life!

 Since I was little, I was taught every meal needs a serving of vegetables or fruits.
 Thanks, mom and dad :).
 If you want some greens to go with this dish, try my super simple Sautéed Brussel Sprouts and Carrots recipe.
 These two dishes compliment each other well in taste, and doing this provides a nice, more balanced diet.

-Or, equally delicious, make some appetizers and sides, for example, these super delicious Egg Drop Soup and Baked Cream Cheese Wontons recipes, and bam, you just made your very own Chinese takeout.
+Or, equally delicious, make some appetizers and sides, for example, these super delicious Egg Drop Soup, Hot and Sour Soup and Baked Cream Cheese Wontons recipes, and bam, you just made your very own Chinese takeout.
 How fun and awesome is that??

 Have fun with this one!